cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 The command output includes useful information such as `gas_used`.

-Now, check the balance of the student account again:
+Now check the balance of the student account again:

 ```bash
 $ ./simd query bank balances $(./simd keys show student -a)